Select Page

 3. Keep the Promises You Make to Yourself

-Said you’d go for a run?
-Go.
-Promised yourself you’d speak more honestly with your partner?
-Try.
+If you said you’d go for a run?
+Go for that run.
+If you promised yourself you’d speak more honestly with your partner?
+Try it next time you have the opportunity.

 You don’t have to be perfect.
 But the more often your actions align with your intentions, the more solid you’ll feel inside.

 These small acts of consistency are powerful.
-As Fanning and McKay put it, self-trust is built by aligning your actions with your values—not with perfection, but with persistence.
+As Fanning and McKay put it in their book, self-trust is built by aligning your actions with your values—not with perfection, but with persistence.

 4. Take Responsibility Without Shame

-Confidence doesn’t mean never messing up—it means owning your mistakes without collapsing under them.
+Confidence doesn’t mean never messing up, it means owning your mistakes without carrying them as a heavy burden.

 When you screw up, name it.
 Apologize if needed.
 Learn from it.
 And then move on.